rgb-archive/spec/01-OpenSeals.md

 There are two main types of the proofs: **root proof** and normal proofs.
 The root proof is the source for the state, i.e. it represents DAG root node.
 Root proof MUST start with a root flag (the highest bit in the first byte = 1) and MUST contain special additional fields absent in the rest of proofs:
-* `ver`, specifying the Quicksilver framework version used for proof serialization, interpretation and verification.
+* `ver`, specifying the OpenSeals framework version used for proof serialization, interpretation and verification.
   This field MUST BE masked with the highest bit set to `1` (to signal the root proof).
-The current document defines version 1 for the Quicksilver framework.
+The current document defines version 1 for the OpenSeals framework.
 * `root`, pointing to transaction output which MUST be spent and become one of the inputs for the transaction containing an output committed to the root proof.
 This mechanism is necessary to prevent possible double-publication of the root proof and ambiguity in the state.